Here are all the allegations against made Sean ‘Diddy’ Combs

 Combs, formerly known as Puff Daddy, P. Diddy and a host of other names, has undergone a myriad of reinventions since the start of his career – but has since entered a new and unwelcome “era.”

-Federal agents with US Homeland Security raided two of the rapper’s houses in Los Angeles and Miami on 25 March as he’s faced with a string of varying accusations.
+Federal agents with US Homeland Security raided two of the rapper’s houses in Los Angeles and Miami on 25 March as he faces a string of varying accusations.

 Combs, 54, has strongly denied all of the allegations against him.
 His attorneys have branded the lawsuits and their accusations as money grabs, “baseless” or “sickening.”